 ATI Radeon x800 GTProduct type: 256 MB (GDDR3) mid-range graphics card

-Right then, the ATI Radeon X800 GT and GTO.
-ATI definitely borrowed that surname from their green friends that originate from the San Francisco area.
+Right then GT.
+So ATI definitely borrowed that name from their green acquaintances based in San Francisco.
 But hey, it's how the game works.
-I mean, I can remember a certain company utilizing the XT suffix in products shortly after ATI presented the Radeon x800 XT.
-The cross-naming is getting increasingly confusing for the end-users though and that's something the graphics chip manufacturers really should keep in mind.
-Speaking of the devil, the Radeon x800 XT, that card in 2003 was manufactured under the silicon codename R430 which later on evolved into the R480 which is pretty much the same chip yet on a smaller fabrication manufacturing process.
-Today's products are in many ways close to that (at the time) 499 USD product.
-Obviously we again are looking at ATI refresh products.
-There are now ten products available in the X800 series.
-Within the series you'll have a choice of 128, 256 and 512 MB memory configurations as well as products with VIVO capabilities and those without.
+I mean, I can remember a certain company utilizing the XT in products shortly after ATI presented the Radeon x800 XT.
+Speaking of the devil, x800 XT, that card in 2003 was manufactured under the silicon codename R430.
+Today's product is in many ways close to that (at the time) 499 USD product.
+Today, obviously we again are looking at an ATI refresh product.